 Linda once went out with Dr. Doofenschmirz when they were young, and it was her who told him to not try to take-over the world, but to try with something smaller like the tri-state area.
 This has clearly stuck with him.
 I think the relationship made a real impact on him.
 However, Linda and Mr. Fletcher are far too cute for anything to come between them.
 As for Dr. D and his wife, it’s not really clear why they divorced, but I love Dr. Doofenschmirz and want him to have whatever he wants, so if he wants her back, good luck to him.

+This doesn’t have anything to do with incest but Perry and Dr. D also have a strange and very fascinating relationship.
 Perry and Dr. D have another really fascinating relationship.
-If they were both human and Perry was a girl I would totally ship them.
-Anyway, they’re pretty good friends.
+They’re pretty good friends.
 There’s no real hostility between them; for Perry it’s all about his duty.
 Perry helps Dr. D set up for Vanessa’s party, and Dr. D shares his buffalo wings with Perry, and if Perry doesn’t try to stop Dr. Doofenschmirz from carrying out his evil plan, he’ll sometimes ask what’s wrong or slow down.
 Plus, when Phineas and Ferb go to the future, Perry and Dr. D are playing chess, too old to battle anymore.

 A character like Ferb is pretty great to ship with anyone because of how unusual he is.
 He’s smart and capable, but very silent.
 You never really know what he’s thinking or feeling.
 Phineas does the talking and deciding for both of them.
 But every once in a while we get to glimpse at Ferb the man.
 And one way is through his crush on Vanessa.
 There have only been two episodes that really deal with the subject, but they do it in enough detail to make it feel important.
 Most people seem to ship Ferb with Vanessa, and it’s with reason: they’re pretty great together.
 Unfortunately, Vanessa is Candace’s age, maybe older.
 Even though Phineas and Ferb aren’t that much younger than Jeremy, Stacy, Candace, and Vanessa, they’re really, really short, so it makes it very strange.
 You have to imagine them about to sprout, because in real life they’d never be that short.
 And you have to remember that what seems like a big age difference when they’re young can become quite negligible in adulthood.

-Now, I’m not type of person who generally ships OT3s (or higher) because I don’t generally slip slash or its female equivalent, but if I were to ever ship an OT3 it would probably be Candace, Phineas, and Ferb.
-Could there be a worse one?
-Yeah, of course.
-But you’d have to really try.
-But that’s me, I guess.
+Now, I’m not type of person who generally ships OT3s (or higher) because I don’t often ship slash or femslash, but if I were to ever ship an OT3 it would probably be Candace, Phineas, and Ferb.
 There’s just such richness in that triangle.
 First you have Phineas and Ferb.
 They’re so close as to almost be the very same person.
 Then you’ve got the calmest dude ever, Ferb, silent and strong, with the insanely neurotic and loud Candace.
 That’s magic.
 And then you’ve got Phineas and Candace, or Flynncest as I will call it.
 Where do I begin?
-I liken it to Ferris Bueller’s Day Off, with Ferris (Matthew Broderick, I just adore him) and his older sister Jeanie (Jennifer Gray or is it Grey, remember her from Dirty Dancing?
+I liken it to Ferris Bueller’s Day Off, with Ferris and his older sister Jeanie.

-It’s pretty easy to feel perverted when you ship and incest pair on a made-for-children television show (or in a movie), but that just comes with the territory.
 This show would be pretty great even if I didn’t ship Ferb/Candace and Phineas/Candace, but I have a lot of fun shipping those two pairs.
-There’s almost always something in every episode, and much like Wizards Of Waverly Place, there are often situations presented to us where a little tweaking would give us some BSI adventure.
+There’s almost always something in every episode, and much like Wizards Of Waverly Place, there are often situations presented to us where a little tweaking would give us something suggestive.

-Ferb and Vanessa make an awesome pair, but that’s just because of how cool Ferb is and how beautiful Vanessa is.
+Ferb and Vanessa make an awesome pair, but that’s just because of how cool Ferb is and how beautiful and cool Vanessa is.
 I’m not sure who I’d have her with in my ideal Danville.
-I love that she’s Doofenschmirz’s daughter – she’s so beautiful that it must be very validating for him.
+I love that she’s Doofenschmirz’s daughter – she’s so beautiful and awesome that it must be very validating for him.
 And he’s so sweet with her.
 She doesn’t appreciate him, but she starts to with “Finding Mary McGuffin”.
-Vanessa and Perry also have a pretty cool thing going, daughter of my nemesis and all that, but I do have to remember that he’s a platypus.
-I guess Vanessa and Carl would be neato.
-He’s such a loser, and she’s so bada$s.

 Also, each episode features at least one song, and many of them are very catchy.
 Phineas and Candace do a duet of a love song called Gitchi Gitchi Goo, and all I’m going to say is that the floating hearts were a little suggestive.
 My personal favorite song from the series is Queen of Mars, which Candace sings in “Unfair Science Fair Redux”.